-If all the travel gear and apparel in your closet is six, eight, ten years old or more, it’s ancient.
+If all the luggage and apparel in your closet is six, eight, ten years old or more, it’s ancient.
+It’s time to update your travel gear.

 I’m all for using things until they completely wear out, but the leaps forward in technology in the past few years mean that your circa 2008 backpack or waterproof jacket is the equivalent of a clamshell flip phone compared to what mobile technology you could be carrying in your pocket today.